EMERALD0874/Steam-Deck-Themes/README.md

 ### Fonts

 This theme adds a variety of fonts and control over capitalization to the Steam Deck.
 Fonts used in any of my other themes as well as certain unique fonts are available through this theme.
-Additional fonts can be contributed through a pull request.
+Fonts is not accepting new fonts unless they have a reasonable basis (ex. accessibility improvements).
 Pictured below is Roboto with standard capitalization enforced.

 ![Fonts preview](./resources/images/readme/fonts.jpg)